bluesillybeard/Pinc/readme.md

     - duplicate key events
     - duplicate cursor movement events
     - This could be placed in some kind of validation layer system.
 Might need to wait until everything is placed through interfaces.

-## Q&A
-- Why make this when other libraries like Kinc, Raylib, V-EZ, bgfx, and however many others already exist?
-    - None of them met the criteria for my own projects, so I did it myself.
-My criteria are:
-        - easy integration into existing build systems and projects (this is painfully rare among C/C++ codebases)
-        - easy cross-compilation
-        - usable in Zig and other languages (aka C api)
-        - zero compile time dependencies (other than a compiler)
-        - multiple windows on desktop platforms
-        - arbitrary draw surfaces
-- Why support OpenGL 2.1.
-It's so old! (and deprecated)
-    - I thought it would be cool to be able to run this on extremely ancient hardware and OS, for no other reason than to see it run.
-It sounds stupid, but as a stupid person myself, I think it's a great reason.
-This was partially inspired by [MattKC porting .NET framework 2 to Windows 95.](https://www.youtube.com/watch?v=CTUMNtKQLl8)
-    - It's the most widely supported graphics API, hands down.
-You'd be hard pressed to find a platform that doesn't have some way to get OpenGL 2 apps running.
-        - I would use OpenGL 1.x but that doesn't have shaders which are pretty much fundamental to any half-decent graphics API.
-    - It's the simplest low-level cross platform graphics API, so getting started is easier.
-- Why use X11 / Win32 / Cocoa directly
-    - To minimize dependencies
-    - GLFW is hardwired to bond each window to a GL context permanently, which is fundamentally incompatible to how this library works
-    - SDL is difficult to work with in terms of getting it to cross-compile